TACC/containers_at_tacc/docs/containerize-your-code/interactive_build.rst

 We have a functional installation of `pi.py`!
 Now might be a good time to type `history` to see a record of the build process.
 When you are ready to start working on a Dockerfile, type `exit` to exit the container.

+**Hands On Exercise**

+What (if any) Docker images do you currently have on your machine?
+What (if any) Docker processes are currently running?
+If you have an Ubuntu base image, try removing it.